-Institutional scholarships and grants are available to those who qualify.
-All applications will be reviewed by the Scholarship Committee for the University.
+Institutional scholarships and grants are available to those who qualify and are attending campus-based programs only.
+Students attending 100% online programs are ineligible to apply for most institutional scholarships or grants.
+All applications will be reviewed by the University's Scholarship Committee.
 Scholarship and grant awards may vary due to specific conditions and eligibility criteria.
 Please see the respective application information pages for more details.